Real Chemistry snaps up Avant Healthcare, aims to ‘modernize’ medcomms

 “The bar on educating and communicating with physicians and providers continues to get higher,” Narayanan said.
 “We identified medical communications as a strategic growth pillar for us, and it aligns closely to our mission, which is to bring AI and ideas together to improve healthcare experiences for all.”

-Bringing Avant into the fold also enables the 2023 MM+M Agency 100 honoree to “modernize” the medcomms function, he added, by integrating data, analytics and AI into the mix.
+Bringing Avant into the fold also enables the network to “modernize” the medcomms function, he added, by integrating data, analytics and AI into the mix.

 “There’s a lot of room to understand HCP audiences better using some of our data and analytics,” Narayanan noted. “[We can] tailor the way the communications are crafted and delivered, and the way we can engage with [HCPs] to make it much more personalized.”